Sharda University Admissions 2025

 Solution -

-The concept of third gender refers to people who are classified as neither men nor women, either by themselves or by society.
+The concept of a third gender refers to people classified as neither men nor women, either by themselves or society.

 Under Apartheid, race was determined by popular opinion.
 According to how they were regarded, a person could be white, native, or coloured.